profharris/ESP32-S3-1.54in-TFT-Expansion-Board-with-Speaker/README.md

 >   outputs signals on the Right channel of the I²S frame.
 2. WS:&nbsp; Serial data Word Selection for the I²S interface.
 3. SCK:&nbsp; Serial data Clock for the I²S interface.
-4. SD: &nbsp; Serial Data output of the I²S interface.
+4. SD:&nbsp; &nbsp; Serial Data output of the I²S interface.
 5. VDD:&nbsp; Input Power, 1.8V to 3.3V.
 6. GND:&nbsp; Power Ground

 ### INMP441 I²S Microphone Introduction:

 ***I²S*** is a protocol for transferring Digital Audio.&nbsp; The audio quality can range from telephone-grade to ultra-high fidelity,&nbsp; and you can have one or two channels.